 The Wellington Regional Council used the Wainuiomata site as part of an air pollution screening programme for the Wellington Region.
 Wainuiomata had been suspected of having the meteorological conditions conducive to pollution events.
-The use of solid fuel fires for domestic heating is suspected as the main source of air pollution in Wainuiomata.
+The use of solid fuel fires for domestic heating is thought to be the main source of air pollution in Wainuiomata.